evkx/evkx.github.io/content/models/jaguar/i-pace/I-Pace_EV400/_index.md

 ## Climate system

+Two climate system options are available:
-You can choose from two different climate systems.
-The 2-zone climate system supports different temperatures in two zones for the driver and passenger.
-The 4-zone climate system supports different temperatures in four zones for the driver, passenger, and two separate passengers in the back seat.
+- **2-zone climate system:** Supports different temperatures for the driver and passenger.
+- **4-zone climate system:** Supports different temperatures for the driver, passenger, and two separate passengers in the back seat

-## Comfort
+## Comfort features

-Jaguar I-Pace EV400 has several features to make your life as a driver or passenger more comfortable.
+The Jaguar I-Pace EV400 includes several features to enhance comfort and convenience:

-You have wireless charging for your phone.
+- **Wireless phone charging**

 {{<evkxdisplayaddarticle />}}